 Football Illegal Wedge Penalty

-An illegal wedge penalty in American football is called on blockers when two or more of them line up in a “wedge" blocking formation, typically within two yards of each other connected by the arm, in an attempt to protect their ball carrier from being tackled by defenders on the opposing team.
-The rule was implemented in the game mostly in an attempt to reduce risk of injury during the already very dangerous kickoffs.
+An illegal wedge penalty in American football is called on blockers when two or more of them line up in a “wedge” formation during a kick return.
+Once in formation, the players then run forward while maintaining the distance between them, forming a blocking unit, or wedge, that is much larger than the two players individually.
+The rule was implemented in the game mostly in an attempt to reduce the risk of injury during the already very dangerous kickoffs.

 In 2009, coming to the conclusion that too many players were being injured while colliding and/or participating in a wedge block, the NFL’s owners came together to ban the formation from use starting in the 2009 season.
 College football soon followed suit in their 2010 season as well in an attempt to reduce the amounts of injuries sustained during kickoff.
 No actual contact must be made for the foul to be called on a group of blockers.
 The simple act of forming the wedge with the intention to block is enough to warrant a penalty.

-|Defensive Delay of Game||15 Yards||15 Yards||15 Yards||N/A||N/A|
+|Defensive Delay of Game||15 Yards||15 Yards||15 Yards||N/A|

-The result of an illegal wedge penalty, in leagues that recognize it, is 15 yards.
+The result of an illegal wedge penalty in leagues that recognize it is 15 yards.